-This is an adaptation of an ancient method of irrigation that is thought to have originated in Africa 4,000 years ago.
+This clay pot irrigation is an adaptation of an ancient method that is thought to have originated in Africa 4,000 years ago.
 It uses the porous nature of clay pots to allow osmotic pressure to suck the water into the soil where it is needed.
 People use beautiful fired pots called Olla with a narrow neck buried in the soil.

 Unless you can make them yourself, this may prove an expensive solution so here’s an inexpensive and simple alternative.